LinkedIn Profile Scraping with LLM

 What You Built

-In this lesson you built a complete LinkedIn profile extraction pipeline:
+In this lesson, we built a complete LinkedIn profile extraction pipeline:

-• Second LLM pass — converts section-level bullets into a clean JSON profile schema (Name, Headline, Experience, Education, Skills)
+• Second LLM pass: turned the section bullets into a clean JSON profile (Name, Headline, Experience, Education, Skills)

 Find this tutorial useful?